tanthammar/laravel-extras/README.md

     ->columnSpan('full')
 ```

-### Swap the order/sorting of an array, like swqp the 3rd row with the 1st. the 1st will become the 3rd.
+### Swap the order/sorting of an array, like swap the 3rd row with the 1st. the 1st will become the 3rd.

 ```php
 $assocArray = [